lazza13/Synomagnet/README.md

 ## Create Desktop Entry

-To get this bin in the app view and louch gui with settings you can use .desktop file like this:
+To get this bin in the app view and launch gui with settings you can use .desktop file like this:

 ```
 [Desktop Entry]